nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 2a1.
 Clientell informs the financial consultant that no matches were found.
     * Use case ends.

+**Use case: Summarise transactions in given range**

+**Preconditions: Financial consultant is in transaction list view**

+**MSS**

+1. Financial consultant enters the summary command with the start and end months.
+2. Clientell calculates the total amount of transactions in the specified range.
+3. Clientell displays the transactions in the specified range and the total amount.
+Use case ends.

+**Extensions**

+* 2a.
+The financial consultant enters an invalid month.
+    * 2a1.
+Clientell shows an error message.
+    * Use case ends.
+* 2b.
+The financial consultant enters an incorrect month format.
+    * 2b1.
+Clientell shows an error message.
+    * Use case ends.
+* 2c.
+No transactions found in the specified range.
+    * 2c1.
+Clientell displays no transactions.
+    * 2c2.
+Clientell displays the total amount as 0.
+    * Use case ends.

 ### Non-Functional Requirements

 1. Should work on any mainstream OS as long as it has Java `17` or above installed.